 IEEE 802.11 groups

-802.24-WG11-1
+802.11 Wireless Local Area Networks

-IEEE Std 802.11™-2012 - Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications The scope of this standard is to define one medium access control (MAC) and several physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.
+IEEE Std 802.11™-2024 - Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications The scope of this standard is to define medium access control (MAC) and physical layer (PHY) specifications for wireless connectivity for fixed, portable, and moving stations (STAs) within a local area.

+IEEE 802.11 operates in the following frequency bands (depending on region and regulatory domain) See IEEE 802.11 Annex D for specific details.

+Sub-1 GHz band (Approximately 900 MHz)

+2.4 GHz band

+5 GHz band

+DSRC V2X 5.9 GHz band

+6 GHz band

+Millimeter wave bands (60 GHz and others globally)

+Light communication (visible and infrared)

+Operation in TV White Space (802.11af), and 3.65 GHz Shared Spectrum bands (801.11y) were defined, but have been deprecated.

 IEEE 802.15 groups

-802.24-WG15-1
+802.15 Wireless Specialty Networks

+IEEE Std 802.15.4-2024 - Part 15.4: Low-Rate Wireless Personal Area Networks (LR-WPANs).

+The standard provides for ultra low complexity, ultra low cost, ultra low power consumption, and low data rate wireless connectivity among devices typically found in sensor and control networks.
+The raw data rate is high enough to satisfy a variety of lower data rate applications but is also scaleable down to the needs of sensor and automation needs for wireless communications.
+In addition, one of the alternate PHYs provides precision ranging capability that is accurate to one meter.
+Multiple PHYs are defined to support a variety of frequency bands including

+868–868.6 MHz

+902–928 MHz

+2400–2483.5 MHz

+314–316 MHz, 430–434 MHz, and 779–787 MHz band for LR-WPAN systems in China

+950–956 MHz in Japan

+The O-QPSK PHY specified in Clause 10 of this standard is widely deployed for home area networking and smart metering applications.

+The following amendments, Included in the above standard, are of particular interest to Smart Grid networks:

 IEEE Std 802.15.4g™-2012 (PHY) - Amendment 3: Physical Layer (PHY) Specifications for Low-Data-Rate, Wireless, Smart Metering Utility Networks IEEE 802.15.4g defines a PHY amendment to IEEE 802.15.4 wireless standard to address outdoor Smart Utility Network (SUN).
 IEEE 802.15 working group formed the 802.15.4g task group for the purpose of standardizing the SUN physical layer protocol for Smart Grid.
 IEEE 802.15.4g standards effort was to establish industry-wide compatibility at the physical layer for SUN and remove the limitations imposed by the then-current IEEE 802.15.4-2006 standard.

-IEEE Std 802.15.4e™-2012 (MAC) – Amendment 1: MAC sublayer IEEE 802.15.4e defines a MAC amendment to enhance and add functionality to the 802.15.4-2006 MAC to better support the industrial markets.
-The recently approved IEEE802.15.4e-2012 MAC amendment has many features that apply to SUN networks.
-Specifically, the MAC enhancements specified in IEEE 802.15.4e are TDMA, channel hopping, GTS (to increase its flexibility such as supporting peer to peer, the length of the slot, and number of slots), CSMA, security and low latency.

-802.24-WG15-2

-IEEE Std 802.15.4g™-2012 (PHY) - Amendment 3: Physical Layer (PHY) Specifications for Low-Data-Rate, Wireless, Smart Metering Utility Networks IEEE 802.15.4g defines a PHY amendment to IEEE 802.15.4 wireless standard to address outdoor Smart Utility Network (SUN).
-IEEE 802.15 working group formed the 802.15.4g task group for the purpose of standardizing the SUN physical layer protocol for Smart Grid.
-IEEE 802.15.4g standards effort was to establish industry-wide compatibility at the physical layer for SUN and remove the limitations imposed by the then-current IEEE 802.15.4-2006 standard.

-ANSI_TIA-PN4957_200 (MAC) and ANSI_TIA-PN4957_210 (Multi-Hop Layer2) TIA standard [ANSI/TIA-PN-4957.200] defines a MAC standard for Smart Utility Networks.
-The TIA MAC specification allows the deployment of small to very large scale networks of devices supporting applications in a wide range of markets from generic M2M communications to large scale utility networks.
-Particular attention is paid to the use of shared spectrum with very efficient distribution of devices across available channels to minimize the impact of interference to and from other spectrum users as well as collisions from other devices.
-ANSI_TIA-PN4957_210 standard defines a forwarding sub-layer protocol and a routing sub-layer protocol for the data link layer including, processes, functions, service interfaces and externally visible frame formats.
-The forwarding protocol provides data transfer services between non-neighboring devices.
-The routing protocol provides discovery and maintenance of multi-hop routes between certain non-neighboring devices.

-IEEE 802.16 groups
+IEEE 802.16

-802.24-WG16-1

-IEEE Std 802.16™-2012 - Air Interface for Broadband Wireless Access Systems This standard specifies the air interface, including the medium access control layer (MAC) and physical layer (PHY), of combined fixed and mobile point-to-multipoint broadband wireless access (BWA) systems providing multiple services.
+IEEE Std 802.16™-2017 - Air Interface for Broadband Wireless Access Systems This standard specifies the air interface, including the medium access control layer (MAC) and physical layer (PHY), of combined fixed and mobile point-to-multipoint broadband wireless access (BWA) systems providing multiple services.
 The MAC is structured to support the WirelessMAN-SC, WirelessMAN OFDM, and WirelessMAN-OFDMA PHY specifications, each suited to a particular operational environment.
+This standard includes the 802.16s amendment which adds support for channel bandwidths greater than or equal to 100 kHz and less than 1.25 MHz.

+IEEE Std 802.16t-2025 – Licensed Narrowband Amendment This project specifies operation in licensed spectrum with channel bandwidths greater than or equal to 5 kHz and less than 100 kHz